 Getting Around Block Island

 You don’t need a car to visit Block Island.
 We walked everywhere.
+There are plenty of things to do in Block Island without a car.
 If you want to explore the island more or get tired of walking, get a taxi.
 Taxis line up outside the ferry terminal.
 They also have bike, moped, and vehicle rentals available in downtown Old Harbor.

 Expert Tips for Visiting Block Island